AlisonLanski/IPEDSuploadables/README.md

 ### Supported surveys that work for all institutions:

-  - Completions
+-   Completions *Updated for current cycle*
 -   Outcome Measures

 ### Supported surveys that only work for some institutions:

 -   Graduation Rates: 4-year institutions
 -   200% Graduation Rates: 4-year institutions
-  - 12-month Enrollment: 4-year degree granting institutions
+-   12-month Enrollment: 4-year degree granting institutions *Updated
+    for current cycle*
 -   Fall Enrollment: 4-year degree granting institutions
 -   Human Resources: degree granting institutions with more than 15 FTE

 ### Unsupported surveys with options

 -   Academic Libraries: If you complete the ACRL survey, you can download an IPEDS-compatible file from the ACRL site.
 -   Admissions: Visit [How to produce other key-value uploads](https://alisonlanski.github.io/IPEDSuploadables/articles/howto_use_autoformat.html)
 -   Finance: Visit [How to produce other key-value uploads](https://alisonlanski.github.io/IPEDSuploadables/articles/howto_use_autoformat.html)
 -   Institutional Characteristics: Visit [How to produce other key-value uploads](https://alisonlanski.github.io/IPEDSuploadables/articles/howto_use_autoformat.html)
 -   Student Financial Aid: Visit [How to produce other key-value uploads](https://alisonlanski.github.io/IPEDSuploadables/articles/howto_use_autoformat.html)

 ## Website